|Host Institutions:||Semester, Academic Year, and Summer programs:

 |Eligibility Rules:||click here|

+Open to all Spanish levels.
 Semester courses are available in Spanish and English.
-Subject areas include Spanish language, Art History, Economics, International Business, Politics, International Relations, Latin American History and Culture, Film and Literature.
+Subject areas include Spanish language, Art History, Economics, International Business, Politics, International Relations, Latin American History and Culture, Film, Literature, and more.
 (Click here for Course Offerings)

-Summer courses are available in Spanish in Latin American Studies and Spanish Language.
+Summer courses are taught in Spanish in Latin American Studies and Spanish Language.
 (Click here for Course Offerings)

 |Sample Day Excursions:||Tigre; Argentine Ranch in the Pampas|

 |Sample Overnight Excursions:||Mendoza|

 - Friendly locals

 - Easy travel to other South American countries

 Buenos Aires is a city that can be quiet and calm, while at the same time loud and chaotic.
 Each area of the city is distinctive and offers visitors something unique.
 From the quiet streets and trendy shops in Palermo SoHo to the hustle and bustle of Barrio Norte, this is a city that has something for everyone.